 Rob Davis, a former chair of the Hoboken Housing Authority, is expected to be appointed by the city council at tonight’s meeting.

-“The Hoboken medical cannabis review board heard my client minority-owned in March and April,” attorney James Burke noted, also seeking adult-use approval in May.
+“The Hoboken medical cannabis review board heard my client minority-owned in March and April,” attorney James Burke noted.
+He said they were also seeking adult-use approval in May.

 Hoboken Cannabis Review Board attorney Ron Mondello explained that it was a policy developed by the New Jersey Cannabis Regulatory Commission (NJCRC).